-One of the best things about planning a winter getaway to MV is that you’ll get the island mostly all to yourself, along with the locals.
-The population reduces to about 17,000 islanders in the winter, versus the 250,000 guests we have in the summer, so the pace is much slower, much more relaxed.
+One of the best things about planning a winter getaway to MV is that you’ll get the Island mostly all to yourself, along with the locals.
+The population reduces to about 20,000 Islanders in the winter, versus the 250,000 guests we have in the summer, so the pace is much slower, much more relaxed.

-Here are the top five things to make planning a winter getaway to Martha’s Vineyard a must on your ravel bucket list:
+Here are the top five things to make planning a winter getaway to Martha’s Vineyard a must on your travel bucket list:

 1. Book a cozy accommodation in or close to town, to make it easy to get around in the snow.
 Some of our favorite inns include the Nobnocket and Mansion House in Vineyard Haven, and the Oak Bluffs Inn in (you guessed it!)
 Oak Bluffs.

 2. Look at what your inn or hotel has to offer, and see if you can take advantage of any of the offerings.
 Do they offer on-location dining, breakfast in bed, or safe, personalized experiences?
 Be sure to ask your host how they can help you make the most of your stay.

-4. Plan some outdoor activities to get some fresh air and explore the island.
-Check out websites like Sheriff’s Meadow Foundation, Felix Neck, or Polly Hill Arboretum for upcoming events, guided walks, and more.
-The island has some incredible walking trails that are explorable during the winter - just make sure to bundle up!
-Be sure to download the TrailsMV app to get a lay of the land and help you navigate the Island's extensive network of trails.
+4. Plan some outdoor activities to get some fresh air and explore the Island.
+Check out websites like Sheriff’s Meadow Foundation, Felix Neck, or Polly Hill Arboretum for upcoming events, guided walks, and more outdoor adventures.
+The Island has some incredible walking trails that are explorable during the winter - just make sure to bundle up!
+Don't forget to download the TrailsMV app to get a lay of the land and help you navigate the Island's extensive network of trails.

 For more year round visiting tips check out the following links:

 What to Do on Martha’s Vineyard in the Off-Season by We Are Not Martha